 Since then I have climbed in New York, New Hampshire, Nevada, Colorado, Canadian Rockies, Kentucky, California, Utah and Chamonix.
 I also got into ice and alpine climbing and summited peaks including the Eiger and the Matterhorn.
 I am a firm believer that climbing and nature is the perfect way to learn about yourself, heal your soul, and develop ways to grow inside.
 The lessons learned are both obvious and subtle, and continually reveal something new about yourself.
 Usually at the exact moment when you need it.

 I wanted to share this feeling of empowerment with everyone!
-So I got certified as a personal trainer, health coach and AMGA Single Pitch Instructor.
+So I got certified as a personal trainer, health coach and AMGA Single Pitch Instructor and Apprentice Rock Guide.
 I created climbing, fitness and outdoor classes and programming specifically for women to show them that they are truly capable of anything.

 And now everyday I wake up with one goal in mind - “How can I help other women feel empowered through climbing?”.
 It’s my mission to help women like YOU love climbing as much as I do, and apply the lessons learned on the rock to life.
 There are soooo many!!

 As you progress in your journey, ask me anything that's on your mind!
 I would love to hear more about your personal goals, struggles, or simply answer any questions you may have.